jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 2. Customizing material systems was pretty easy too
 3. Parallel ECS system
 4. Nice dependency injection using the events registry and staging system
+5. Cool to toy with (especially messing around the rendering engine)

 **Goals with the rewrite:**
 1. Handle parallelism with shred, should be extendable to material system without much trouble